mrfawy/enigma-yarn/README.md

 #### How secure Is Modern Enigma?
->Any person can invent a security system so clever that he or she can't imagine a way of breaking it...Schneider’s Law
+>Any person can invent a security system so clever that he or she can't imagine a way of breaking it...Schneiderâ€™s Law

 It means that people create a cipher that they themselves can't break, and then use that as evidence they've created an unbreakable cipher.